BassJamm/Windows-Troubleshooting-App/README.md

 # Windows-Troubleshooting-App

 PowerShell\XAML app to help troubleshoot a Windows device.

-Currently still building this at the moment.
+This is stalled at the moment, I am adding to it as and when I learn things.